Ou-sy/OOP-Workshops/WS04/readme.md

 ```C++
 std::ostream& display()const;
 ```
-1) If a soccerTeam object is valid
+1) If a SoccerTeam object is valid

      a) prints  **m_teamName** with width 30, left justified and fill with empty spaces.